 - Voice control independent to Amazon Echo (both products not required)

-To enable the Fire TV Stick's new powers, Amazon includes a voice-enabled controller in the box – the eponymous "Alexa Voice Remote".
+To enable the Fire TV Stick's new powers, Amazon includes a voice-enabled controller in the box - the eponymous 'Alexa Voice Remote'.
 You also get the second-generation Stick, naturally, plus a power adapter, USB cable and even HDMI extender in case you have to dangle your dongle rather than plug it into a spare HDMI socket.

 Thankfully, our TV has HDMI ports on the side so it tucks in nicely, but some have them ranged on the rear and if you wall-mount you can't exactly have the Stick poking out the back.
 In that case, you'll need the extender.

-On some sets, you'll be able to power it through the USB cable attached to a TV's USB port, but even with a 2016 LG telly we couldn't get enough juice to power it correctly, so you'll likely find you need to plug it in with the supplier charger.
+On some sets, you'll be able to power it through the USB cable attached to a TV's USB port, but even with a 2016 LG telly we couldn't get enough juice to power it correctly, so you'll likely need to plug it in with the supplier charger.